pdimens/harpy/Modules/Align/minimap.md

 order: 5
 ---

-# :icon-quote: Map Reads onto a genome with BWA MEM
+# :icon-quote: Map Reads onto a genome with Minimap2
 ===  :icon-checklist: You will need
 - at least 4 cores/threads available
 - a genome assembly in FASTA format